litonarefin/easy-elementor-addons/readme.txt

 == Frequently Asked Questions ==
-= Is is necessry to use Elementor Page Builder? =
-Yes.
-You must use Elementor Page builder plugin to work with this master Addons.
+= Is it necessary to use Elementor Page Builder? = Yes.
+You must have to use Elementor Page builder plugin to work with this Master Addons.

-= Is it competable with any Theme? =
+= Is it compatible with any Theme? =
-Yes of course it's competable with any WordPress Theme.
+Yes, it's compatible with any WordPress Theme.

+= Is there any way to test Premium Features without Purchasing Master Addons?
+Yes, we're offering 14 Day Free Trial ( No Payment, No Credit Card, No Paypal account required) for testing all Premium Features.
+Even you'll get regular Updates also !

 == Screenshots ==
 1. Master Addons Dual Heading